-The Provost Award was established in 2014 to honor an outstanding graduating student who transferred to the University of Arizona from an Arizona community college.
+The Provost Award was established in 2014 to honor an outstanding graduating student who transferred to the University of Arizona from an Arizona community college with at least 36 transferable units.
 Criteria for the award includes perseverance and commitment to academic studies, contributions to the UA community and above-average scholastic ability, citizenship and leadership.

 2018 Provost Award Recipients:

 Cynthia Sharon Burr

 Cynthia Burr will graduate Magna Cum Laude with a Bachelor of Applied Science in Human Services and a minor in Cultural Awareness and Communications in Business and Society.
 Growing up in Phoenix, Arizona, Cynthia attended South Mountain High School for the Performing Arts, and in fall 1996 attended the University of Arizona.
 After a disappointing freshman year, Cynthia completed her general education requirements in the Maricopa Community College system.

 Cynthia’s education was put on hold when her first son, Jayden, was born three and a half months premature.
 Spending his first months in the Neonatal ICU, Jayden underwent heart surgery, eye surgery, and suffered numerous complications, followed by years of intense therapies.
 Jayden is now 17 and doing well.
 Younger brothers, Braxton, 12, and Jaxsen, 11, were also born prematurely.
 Cynthia and her sons have been active with the March of Dimes and were honored as the 2018 Ambassador Family for the greater Phoenix area.